-Becoming a doctor is not only rewarding in itself, but just being admitted into medical school can be challenging.
-There are certain requirements that you must meet in order to be admitted into the medical school of your choosing, such as certain MCAT scores, a certain GPA, required courses and even more.
+Becoming a doctor is an extremely rewarding accomplishment, but the process of being admitted to medical school can be challenging.
+There are certain requirements that you must meet in order to be admitted into the medical school of your choosing, including certain MCAT scores, a certain GPA, required courses, health care experience and more.

-We’ve contacted 10 experts that in the medical field to give their advice on the best practices potential medical school students should consider when applying to medical school.
+We’ve contacted 10 experts in the medical field to give their advice on the best practices that students should consider when applying to medical school:

 How to get into Med School